Skip to main content

 Outlook:

-When Categories Update Automatically
+When Categories Change Automatically

 Fyxer updates categories as context changes:

-Tips for Keeping Your Inbox Clean
+Tips for a Calm Inbox

 Did this answer your question?